Michael Mahoney's new home page

 • Algorithmic and statistical aspects of modern large-scale data analysis.

-• Design and analysis of algorithms for matrix, graph, and regression problems.
+• Design, analysis, and implementation of randomized algorithms for very large matrix, graph, and regression problems.

-• Applications to the analysis of large social and information networks.
+• Applications to analytics and vector space analytics on large social and information networks.

-• Applications to DNA microarray and single nucleotide polymorphism data.
+• Applications to DNA microarray, single nucleotide polymorphism, astronomical, and medical imaging data.

-Much of my current research focuses on geometric network analysis, i.e., using algorithms with a geometric or statistical flavor to analyze the structure and dynamics of large informatics graphs; developing approximate computation and regularization methods for large informatics graphs; and applications to community detection, clustering, and information dynamics in large social and information networks.
-I am also continuing work on matrix sampling algorithms, applications to DNA single nucleotide polymorphism (SNP) data, and large-scale statistical data analysis more generally.
+Much of my current research focuses on Randomized Numerical Linear Algebra, i.e., using random sampling and random projection methods to solve very large matrix-based problems; developing geometric network analysis tools, i.e., using scalable approximation algorithms with a geometric or statistical flavor to analyze the structure and dynamics of large informatics graphs; developing approximate computation and regularization methods for large informatics graphs; applications to community detection, clustering, and information dynamics in large social and information networks; and applications to DNA single nucleotide polymorphism (SNP) data, astronomical and medical imaging data, and large-scale statistical data analysis more generally.

-In the last few years, I developed and analyzed algorithms for large matrix, graph, and regression problems, and I applied these and related tools to the statistical data analysis of extremely large scientific and Internet data sets.
-For example, I worked on large-scale web analytics, machine learning, and query log analysis; applications of graph partitioning algorithms to clustering and community identification; and applications of randomized algorithms to hyperspectral medical image data, DNA microarray data, and DNA SNP data.
+In the past, I developed and analyzed algorithms for large matrix, graph, and regression problems, and I applied these and related tools to the statistical data analysis of extremely large scientific and Internet data sets.
+For example, I worked on large-scale web analytics, machine learning, and query log analysis; applications of graph partitioning algorithms to clustering and community identification; and applications of randomized matrix algorithms to hyperspectral medical image data, DNA microarray data, and DNA SNP data.

-In the past, I have also worked on developing and analyzing Monte Carlo algorithms for performing useful computations on extremely large matrices, e.g., the additive-error and relative-error CUR matrix decompositions.
-Recently, this work led to improved algorithms for two classical linear algebra problems: a faster algorithm for the overconstrained least squares approximation problem, and a better algorithm for the problem of choosing the best set of exactly k columns from a matrix.
+In the more distant past, I have also worked on developing and analyzing Monte Carlo algorithms for performing useful computations on extremely large matrices, e.g., the additive-error and relative-error CUR matrix decompositions.
 Past research has also included work in computational statistical mechanics on the development and analysis of the TIP5P model of liquid water, as well as work in both computational and experimental biophysics on proteins and protein-nucleic acid interactions.

 MMDS Workshops